Krishnaveni-KV/githubapi/README.md

 give the input as Organisation name and repo name

-once iput is taken it will print the output in json and stores to the Personal.json file
+once input is taken it will print the output in json and stores to the results.json file